jamescherti/minimal-emacs.d/README.md

   (setq jsonrpc-event-hook nil))
 ```

-Here is an example of how to configure the `pylsp` server for Python development.
+Here is an example of how to configure Eglot to enable or disable certain options for the `pylsp` server in Python development.
 (Note that a third-party tool, [python-lsp-server](https://github.com/python-lsp/python-lsp-server), must be installed):

 ``` emacs-lisp
 (setq-default eglot-workspace-configuration
               `(:pylsp (:plugins